Ansible Pitfall: Accessing Variables using vars

 This generally works, but not all variables that are in scope are

-.
+present in hostvars.
 At some point people learned that you could use

-to access more variables than are present
+a dictionary called vars to access more variables than are present

-in hostvars[inventory_hostname]
+in hostvars[inventory_hostname]:

 - hosts: localhost